MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 ### Source control software

 Some source control tools, such as git, ignore encodings; git just tracks the bytes.
-Others, like TFS or Mercurial, may not.
+Others, like Azure DevOps or Mercurial, may not.
 Even some git-based tools rely on decoding text.

 When this is the case, make sure you: